PokemonAutomation/pokemonautomation.github.io/docs/FAQ.md

 ### I'm an old user returning after a long absence.
 Is my Arduino/Teensy still good?

-Yes and no.

-We still support the old setups (Arduino/Teensy/Pro Micro), but they are deprecated in favor of the newer controllers (ESP32, ESP32-S3, Raspberry Pi Pico W).

-- If you are coming from the old "microcontroller-only" programs, you will need to purchase and setup a UART.
-But in this case, it's much easier and cheaper to just to abandon your old hardware and get one of the newer controller setups which do not require a UART.
-- If you are coming from the older computer-control setups and already have a UART, you can continue using it.
-But if you have any difficulty setting it up, we are going to tell you to just abandon it and get the newer controllers.

-The newer controllers are cheaper, much easier to setup, and more reliable than the old ones with manual UART wiring.
+Not anymore.
+Please upgrade to the new controllers.
+They are cheaper, much easier to setup, and more reliable than the old ones with manual UART wiring.

-If you are affected by the [Power Glitching](PowerGlitching.md) issue on the Switch 2, you will almost certainly want to upgrade to the new controllers.

 ## Technical Questions